willingc/willing-consulting-2022/docs/blog/posts/2015/2015-03-02-security-at-the-seams.md

 ---
-title: "Security at the Seams: What’s a Software Development Manager to Do?"
 date: 2015-03-02
+authors: willingc
 tags:
   - economics
   - education
   - edX
   - open source
   - security
   - community
   - learn
   - teamwork
 ---

+# Security at the Seams: What’s a Software Development Manager to Do?

 I recently had the pleasure of taking a new course through edX.
 The course, [DelftX: EconSec101x Economics of Cybersecurity](https://www.edx.org/course/economics-cybersecurity-delftx-econsec101x), adeptly illustrates the many economic issues and behaviors that impact security in practice.
 I highly recommend the course to those interested in economics and security.
 Here's my final reflection essay from the course.